 - Change your tablets the second you feel ill or in pain.

-- Keep nagging and phoning the specialist, he is the only one who can help.
+- Keep nagging and phoning the specialist—they are the only one who can help.
 GPs are useless!

 - Keep looking in the mirror.
-If your face gets skinny, fat or filled with watery sacks, get down the doctors fast.
+If your face gets skinny, fat or filled with watery sacks, get down to the doctor fast.

 - Check your heartbeat sitting down, running, and then sitting again, to see if it beats too fast, or changes normally.

-- If you suddenly find that you are staring into space a lot, or sitting around without thinking, take more thyroxin and get to the doctors, your thyroid is too low.
+- If you suddenly find that you are staring into space a lot, or sitting around without thinking, take more thyroxin and get to the doctor.
+Your thyroid is too low.

-- If your eyes start to get wobbly vision, get checked out again, some of the symptoms can either be too high or too low, they do overlap.
+- If you start to get wobbly vision, get checked out again.
+Some of the symptoms can either be too high or too low since they do overlap.
 Symptoms can feel scarily similar, so you may not know if you are too high or too low.
 Do not diagnose yourself.

 © 2012 Nell Rose